sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Canada and the US.
 In his situation, Canada knew how much he was taxed in the US and applied some formula to not tax him twice.

+The IRS has a [good section](http://www.irs.gov/businesses/small/international/article/0,,id=129233,00.html) on how many exceptions you can claim.

 ---

 <section id="MISC" />